Velozity/trident.js/README.md

 └── index.js
 ```

-For command, interactions & event examples, see the [examples](https://github.com/Velozity/trident.js/tree/master/examples) folder on GitHub.
+For command, interactions & event examples, see the [examples](https://github.com/Velozity/trident.js/tree/master/examples) folder on GitHub or use the starter template provided below.

 <hr>